dominodatalab/ranchhand/README.md

 ## Development

-You can test your changes locally using Vagrant and VirtualBox
+You can test your changes locally using Vagrant and VirtualBox.

 1. Make sure you have Vagrant and VirtualBox installed.